wp-plugins/hcard-vcard-generator-wordpress-plugin/readme.txt

 Donate link: http://www.codemyownroad.com
 Tags: hcard, vcard, users
 Requires at least: 3.0
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk

-Given a user ID, this plugin will generate appropriate microformat compatible hCard and downloadable vCard formats for users.
+Given a user ID or login, this plugin will generate appropriate microformat compatible hCard and downloadable vCard formats for users.

 == Description ==

 The hCard & vCard Generator plugin was created to solve one specific problem, generating microformats compatible hCards from WordPress users and companion vCards for downloading purposes.

-The plugin also beefs up the user profile section with new fields for organisation, job title, phone and mobile numbers
+The plugin also beefs up the user profile section with new fields for organisation, job title, phone, fax and mobile numbers as well as address.

 == Installation ==